×

 “When I die, I don’t need an expensive tomb, since I want to be cremated.
 That means that people will burn my body.”

-18. resurrection
+18. Resurrection

 Finally, a happy word!
 As I mentioned in #4, “resurrection” means “re-birth.”
-The connection to Easter is that Christians believe that after Jesus was crucified and dead, he was resurrected three days later on Easter Sunday.
+The connection to Easter is that Christians believe that after Jesus was crucified and died, he was resurrected three days later on Easter Sunday.

 So basically, resurrection means bringing something dead back to life.